(A) C. C. Beck & Various

 It's all too easy to overlook Charlton's 40 year run and over 6,000 issue contribution to comic book history!
 Because with their roster of writers and artists including Rocco Mastroserio, Bill Molno, Charles Nicholas, plus many others and, of course, the truly remarkable one man creative genius Steve Ditko.
 Serving us with a never-ending concoction of fantastic fantasy-supernatural and horror tales and mind-blowing science fiction stories, they really did keep the comic buying youth of the world well and truly satisfied, no mean achievement and well worth celebrating!
 All here, reproduced completely from cover to cover as they should be - just like the original comic!
 Collects Mysteries of Unexplored Worlds #26-30 (September 1961-June 1962).

-(A) Jim McLaughlin & Various
+(A) Don Rico & Various

 (A) Chuck Cuidera & Various